M&M adds two new variants to premium SUV XUV700

 Mahindra has also launched an industry-first ‘add to cart’ functionality on its website for the XUV700.

 The feature allows customers to save variant configurations, including fuel type, seating capacity, colour and dealer preference ahead of the bookings opening, it said.
-(AGENCIES)
+(PTI)

 M&M adds two new variants to premium SUV XUV700